helloworldyuhaiyang/grpc-gateway/README.md

 ```

 ## Configfile
-This labels equal to following configfile:
+This labels of docker provider equal to following configfile:
 dynamic.yaml
 ```yaml
 http: